How we were sold the Lotto dream

 Jess is only a few seconds into her story when the tears come.

-"I was spending a lot of money and it got to the point I was just not going home and the money was just going and I hit rock bottom."
+"I was spending a lot of money and it got to the point where I was just not going home and the money was just going.
+I hit rock bottom."

 It's three years ago now but the anguish is raw, as she recalls her addiction to Lotto's Instant Kiwi tickets, which sometimes saw her scratching them in the car and then driving to another store to gamble again.